maxnd/mxMarkEdit/README.md

 ### Privacy

-mxMarkEdit does not collect any user data and does not access to his or her pictures, files or any other personal data.
+mxMarkEdit does not collect any user data and does not access autonomously to his or her pictures, files or any other personal data.
 The data created with the app are stored only on the computer of the user and possibly on his or her cloud.

 ## Download and install